envico801/AZ-204-Developing-Solutions-for-Microsoft-Azure/anki/MADSF - Az 204 developing solutions for microsoft azure - microsoft learn/Part I - Implement Azure App Service web apps/Chapter 1 - Explore Azure App Service/18 - Which hosting components determine an app.md

 ========== Question ==========

-### Can you explain how one can gain better performance for an app within the App Service plan?
+### Which hosting components determine an App Service plan?

 ========== Answer ==========

-By isolating the app into a separate App Service plan.
+An App Service plan determines the operating system, region, number and size of VM instances, and pricing tier.

 ========== Id ==========
-29
+18

 ---